About

 Team Responsibilities

 2. Maintain a current website, which can be easily accessed from the university’s home page and other relevant departmental pages.
-This site should include links to informational and referral sites and instructions for making a referral to the BIT/CARE team.
+This site should include links to informational and referral sites and instructions for making a referral to the BIT.

 3. Receive, coordinate, and assess referrals received from faculty, staff, students, and others regarding individuals of concern.